Rigonz/CountryPopDensityDistrib/README.md

 ## Presentation
 This repository aims at answering the following related questions:

-* There are sparsely populated wide areas, and densely populated neighborhoods, but how much people live on each of them?
+* There are sparsely populated areas and densely populated neighborhoods, but how much people live on each of them?
 * In brief: what is the distribution of the population density for a given country?
-* And, can we get that for any country?
+* And, can we get that for any country in the world?

 ## Data
 The script reads geotiff raster files.
 For each country a raster with population counts and another with population densities are required.